dyhes/zulip/docs/overview/directory-structure.md

 - `confirmation` Email confirmation system.

-- `analytics` Analytics for the Zulip server administrator (needs work to be useful to normal Zulip sites).
+- `analytics` Analytics for the Aloha server administrator (needs work to be useful to normal Aloha sites).

-- `corporate` The old Zulip.com website.
+- `corporate` The old Aloha.com website.
 Not included in production distribution.

 - `zilencer` Primarily used to hold management commands that aren't